wlieberz/release-notifier-rust/README.md

 Note: despite the error `event: error (msg: read ECONNRESET)` this type of response, as seen by the echo-server actually works OK when sending to a real Slack channel.
 I'm not sure what this error is about - probably something silly I'm doing wrong, but it isn't a show-stopper.
+2022-11-09 update: Interestingly, I'm not seeing these `event: error` errors now since switching from the blocking to the async `reqwest` client.
+Added bonus, I guess. 🦾

 # Maintainer Docs